 Can I use my ancestry genetic test results to get a Pillcheck report?Andrea Huston

-Ancestry genetic testing is a great introduction to genetics for many consumers.
+Ancestry genetic testing is a great introduction to genetics for many people.
 Direct-to-consumer ancestry tests can predict how much Neanderthal DNA you’ve inherited or that your eyes are blue rather than brown.
 These tests are entertaining, affordable and have changed the relationship we have with our DNA.
-However, ancestry tests are not a substitute for more specialized genetic testing or medical tests.

 Customers who order ancestry tests, such as those offered by 23andme and Ancestry.com, have the option to download their genetic data.
-This data can then be further analyzed using web-based tools, such as Promethease.
-Yet it is important to keep in mind that these tests are not always accurate.
-A recent study published in the journal Genetics in Medicine, found that some of this downloaded data can be wrong 40% of the time.
-Using an ancestry genetic test to predict your probability of developing a disease, or how you respond to prescription medications, can be further problematic since ancestry tests are not specialized for this purpose.
+Data can then be further analyzed using web-based tools, such as Promethease.
+Yet it is important to keep in mind that these data are not always accurate.
+A study published in the journal Genetics in Medicine found that downloaded genetic data can be wrong 40% of the time when used to predict disease risk.

-Sequencing reads each letter of your DNA molecule-by-molecule, and produces long stretches of the exact genetic code your cells use as instructions to build the proteins of the human body.
-Sequencing is more detailed than genotyping.
-The higher resolution of sequencing means it is better at finding very rare variants that can cause disease.
-Medical or clinical genetic testing will often use sequencing for this reason.
+Sequencing reads each letter of your DNA, determining the exact code your cells use to build proteins.
+Sequencing can be better at finding very rare variants that cause disease.
+Medical genetic tests will often use sequencing for this reason.

-Sequencing your entire genome – all 23 pairs of chromosomes – is considered the holy grail of genetic testing, but can be very expensive.
+Sequencing your entire genome – all 23 pairs of chromosomes – is considered the holy grail of genetic testing but can be expensive.
 A decade ago, sequencing a human genome cost $300,000.
 In 2011, Steve Jobs paid $100,000 for his genome sequence.
 As sequencing technologies rapidly advance, costs have decreased.
 Today, you can have your genome sequenced for as little as $1000-$2000 depending on your desired level of quality.
-Another option is to only sequence smaller, more select parts of your genome – this is called Exome or Targeted Sequencing.
+Another option is to sequence smaller, more select parts of your genome – such as individual genes of medical interest.

-Pillcheck focuses directly on the genes that impact drug response, with many variants often covered per gene.
+Pillcheck focuses directly on the genes that impact drug response, with many more variants covered per gene.
 A Pillcheck genetic test includes rare, ethnicity-specific variants that are sometimes missed by other tests.
 For this reason, ancestry genetic data is not always compatible with Pillcheck.